Stevens Square Community Center: Explore Everything This Portland Hub Has to Offer

 At the heart of SSCC is the main atrium, an open and inviting public space designed for quiet, everyday use.
 Whether you’re reading, working, or simply taking a break, the atrium offers a calm and comfortable setting.

 Just above, a cozy mezzanine level provides additional seating with natural light—perfect for remote work, small meetings, or a change of scenery.
-With Wi-Fi available throughout the center, SSCC makes it easy to settle in and stay awhile—a welcoming place to pause, work, or connect throughout the day.
+With Wi-Fi available throughout the center, SSCC makes it easy to settle in and stay awhile.
+It's a welcoming place to pause, work, or connect throughout the day.

 The atrium also serves as a central gathering space, connecting to activity throughout the building—from seasonal favorites like the Portland Winter Farmers’ Market (held every Saturday from December through April) to year-round recreation, events, and programming across the center.